vivegram/TheHungryITTeam/README.md

 You can run this app locally by opening the `index.html` file in any modern web browser.
 However, for the Google Sheets API to work properly, you'll need to:

-1. Host the app on a web server (even locally)
+1. Host the app on a web server (even locally):
+   - You can use Python's built-in HTTP server:
+     ```
+     # Python 3
+     python -m http.server 8000

+     # Python 2
+     python -m SimpleHTTPServer 8000
+     ```
+   - Or use Node.js with a package like `http-server`:
+     ```
+     # Install http-server globally
+     npm install -g http-server

+     # Run the server
+     http-server -p 8000
+     ```
+   - Then open `http://localhost:8000` in your browser

-2. Configure your Google Cloud project with the correct origins
+2. Configure your Google Cloud project:
-3. Set up the API key as described above
+   - Make sure the Google Sheets API is enabled
+   - If you've restricted your API key to specific domains, add `localhost` to the list of authorized domains

-4. Make sure your Google Sheet is publicly accessible for reading
+3. Make sure your Google Sheet is publicly accessible:
+   - Anyone with the link should be able to view the sheet
+   - The sheet should have a tab named "Restaurants" with restaurant names in column A

+4. If you encounter any issues:
+   - Check the browser console for error messages
+   - Verify that your API key and spreadsheet ID are correct
+   - Ensure that the Google Sheets API is enabled in your Google Cloud project
+   - Make sure your spreadsheet is publicly accessible

 ### Customizing the App